anamikagupta17/Django/readme.txt

 **if timeout None then it will cache for forver

-Low Level Cache API : cache set of code when data didnt change frequently
+Low Level Cache API : cache set of code when data didnt change frequently(no need to add middilewares)

 Signals: